kaikalii/sonny/docs_src/chains/basics.md

 This program will compile and will generate our nice 5 second A4 tone.
 Hooray!

 Backlinks are to Sonny what function arguments are to other languages.
 However, they have an interesting property that makes them unique.
-In most programming languages, if a function `f` takes a single argument can calls function `g` which takes three arguments, `f` still takes only one argument.
+In most programming languages, if a function `f` takes a single argument and calls function `g` which takes three arguments, `f` still takes only one argument.
 In Sonny, the chains called from within a chain *can change the number of arguments of the caller*.
 Let's look at an example of this.

 ```
 f: !1 + 1